What is in a Fairy Garden?

 So let’s get started and learn about our first component:

+First on the list is the soil.
 When it comes to soil, keep it simple!
 Unless you want to use a particularly finicky plant like orchids or indoor azaleas, basic potting soil will do fine for most projects.

 I prefer organic potting soil that does not have any harmful chemicals in it for several reasons.
 (The main one is that I have small children.)

-This also means, however, that since this will potentially be a relatively easily accessible miniature garden, that the likelihood of a mouthful of fairy garden dirt being unexpectedly and quickly ingested out of curiosity might be higher.
+This also means however, that since this will potentially be a relatively easily accessible miniature garden, the likelihood of a mouthful of fairy garden dirt being unexpectedly and quickly ingested out of curiosity might be higher.
 (We have not yet experienced anything of the like… yet, but just in case.)

 Which plants will you put in your very own fairy garden?
 The first thing I consider when selecting plants is the level of maintenance, then secondly the appearance.